matthewbauer/gametime-player/README.md

 ## Demo

 A running demo is available at https://matthewbauer.us/gametime-player/.
+There's also a Chrome App (built from the chrome branch) available at https://chrome.google.com/webstore/detail/gpemu/jhficiigpnhhaojldmanflihieepanbb.

 ## Installing